Power law creep and delayed failure of gels and fibrous materials under stress

 As indicated by the dashed line, we define the failure time $\tauf$ as the time at which the global strain attains a value equal to unity in Fig.~\ref{fig:creepA}a).
-(In any simulations with $\eta=0$, we instead define $\tauf$ as the time at which the strain rate actually diverges, see Fig.~\ref{fig:creepB}.
+(In any simulations with $\eta=0$, we instead define $\tauf$ as the time at which the strain rate actually diverges.
 We have checked that these definitions give the same scaling of $\tauf$ with $\sig$ and $\taumin$, with only a small fractional quantitative difference.)
 This is plotted vs the imposed stress $\sig$ in Fig.~\ref{fig:tauf}, for several values of the waiting time $\tw$ at a fixed noise temperature $x$.
 Collapse of the data when normalised as $\tauf/\tw$ indicates a scaling $\tauf\sim \tw$, consistent with the aging predicted by our model during gelation.
 The log-log axes of panel a) reveal the Basquin-like scaling $\tauf\sim\sig^{-\beta}$ at low $\sig$, as seen experimentally with $\beta=5.5$ in Ref.~\cite{leocmach2014creep} and $\beta=2.0$ in Ref.~\cite{bauland2023non}.
 This scaling predicts that any stress, however small, will always eventually cause failure.
 This has important implications for the shelf life of gel-based products (which are subject to gravity at least), and contrasts notably with the physics of soft glassy materials such as dense emulsions, colloids and microgels in which the timescale of yielding diverges at a non-zero yield stress $\Sigma_{\rm y}$, with indefinite creep for $\sig<\Sigma_{\rm y}$~\cite{sentjabrskaja2015creep,ballesta2016creep,siebenburger2012creep,divoux2011stress}.
 The log-lin axes in b) reveal $\tauf\sim\exp(-m\sig)$ at larger $\sig$.